0

 Standards Alignment

-This resource aligns with `CCSS.ELA-LITERACY.L.4.1`, which requires students to demonstrate command of standard English conventions.
+This resource aligns with CCSS.ELA-LITERACY.L.4.1, requiring students to demonstrate command of the conventions of standard English grammar and usage when writing.
 While cursive is often a state-specific requirement, this worksheet supports the broader goal of legible, fluid writing.
 Both standard codes can be copied directly into lesson plans, IEP goals, or district curriculum mapping tools.

 How to Use It

 Use this worksheet during the independent practice phase of a handwriting lesson or as a cross-curricular science station.
-It serves as an excellent formative assessment tool; teachers can observe pencil grip and letter slant during the 15-minute completion window.
+It serves as an excellent formative assessment tool; teachers can observe pencil grip, letter slant, and spacing during the 15-minute completion window.
 It is particularly effective for students who need high-interest content to stay focused on repetitive writing tasks.

 Who It's For